wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 ## Creating the App Components

 It can take a long time to decide on a final design, with layout, colors and fonts.
 This is often an iterative process.
-Here you’ll go through how to build up the final result you saw at the start - which was inspired by [related online tutorials](https://kylewbanks.com/blog/react-native-tutorial-part-2-designing-a-calculator) and [styling examples](https://moarwick.github.io/react-super-styled/) - but remember that it takes time to get to something you like.
+Here you'll go through how to build up the final result you saw at the start - which was inspired by [related online tutorials](https://kylewbanks.com/blog/react-native-tutorial-part-2-designing-a-calculator) and [styling examples](https://moarwick.github.io/react-super-styled/) - but remember that it takes time to get to something you like.

 Change `App.js` to the following: